I am a freelance digital reporter and storyteller in the Dallas/Fort Worth area.

 I also spent three years – as writer, editor and then editor-in-chief – at the independent student newspaper at Mizzou, The Maneater.
 I coordinated and helped cover key events including a building collapse that killed a firefighter and Title IX issues following ESPN’s Outside The Lines report on Sasha Menu-Courey, a former student and athlete at Missouri.
 My work won multiple awards at the state and national levels.

 I have worked at multiple publications, including The Montgomery County Gazette in Maryland, the Columbia Missourian, Greenability Magazine, the Columbia Daily Tribune, and EcoWatch.com and the Ocala Star-Banner.
 My work has also been published in the AARP Bulletin and The Washington Post.
 I recently work

-Before college, I spent most of my life living overseas: Tunis, Tunisia; Casablanca, Morocco; Nasau, the Bahamas; and Rio de Janeiro, Brazil.
+Before college, I spent most of my life overseas: Tunis, Tunisia; Casablanca, Morocco; Nassau, the Bahamas; and Rio de Janeiro, Brazil.
 I’ve also studied abroad in Costa Rica and Thailand.

 I’m originally from Silver Spring, Maryland – a suburb of Washington, D.C. – and am a Washingtonian at heart (go Nats!).
 When I’m not reporting, I enjoy SCUBA diving, reading, writing fiction, watching sports and scrapbooking.

 Featured photograph by Alan Youngblood of the Ocala Star-Banner.